-All standard errors reported in the paper-either directly in the text or in tables, or as 95% confidence intervals in figures-are estimated from 10,000 bootstrap samples blocked by track.21
+95% confidence intervals in figures-are estimated from 10,000 bootstrap samples blocked by track.

-4 Stylized facts
+5 Stylized facts

 Returns are systematically miscalibrated.
-Figure 3a shows observed returns in the win pool as a smooth function of log final odds.
+Figure 2 shows observed returns in the win pool as a smooth function of log final odds.
 Wagers at all odds lose money on average, owing to the takeout.
 However, wagers on horses with longer odds lose more money.
 A \$1 bet on a 1/1 favorite loses 15 cents in expectation, a smaller loss than the average takeout of 17 cents.
-By contrast, a 20/1 longshot loses 29 cents, and a 50/1 longshot loses 47 cents.22 Bettors could reduce their losses by betting on favorites instead of longshots.
+By contrast, a 20/1 longshot loses 29 cents, and a 50/1 longshot loses 47 cents.
+Bettors could reduce their losses by wagering on favorites instead of longshots.